Table of Content

 In fact, research shows that 71% of consumers want generative AI integrated into their shopping interactions, and 68% want these systems to deliver aggregated “one-stop” purchase options[1].

 This move from traditional search to agent-driven discovery is transforming the foundation of digital commerce.
-Consumers increasingly expect hyper-personalization, intelligent recommendations, and frictionless checkout experiences, capabilities that only agentic systems can deliver.
+Consumers increasingly expect hyper-personalization, intelligent recommendations, and frictionless checkout experiences: capabilities that agentic systems are especially well positioned to deliver.

 For merchants, this shift means that their ability to compete will depend on being “agent-ready”: ensuring product catalogs, pricing, and checkout flows are accessible to AI agents.
 Retailers that adapt will capture traffic from these emerging channels, while those who don’t risk becoming invisible in the new landscape of digital shopping.